 12. Smoky Mountains for Crowd-Free Hikes

 Looking for truly breathtaking views?
 See the Smoky Mountains on a helicopter tour.
-Your 25 minute tour ranges 50 miles from Gatlinburg to the pristine wilderness of the Great Smoky Mountains National park.
+Your 25-minute tour ranges 50 miles from Gatlinburg to the pristine wilderness of the Great Smoky Mountains National Park.

 Check the price and availability of the Smoky Mountains helicopter tour here.